-- 11.2.1 Late Registration: Players registering the day of the event may be paired or receive a Half-point Bye at the discretion of Chief Tournament Director, or the organizer when the event is outsourced. - 11.2.2 Section Change Requests: Player requests for a "section change" are subject to a fee.
-Players should make their section change requests as soon as possible.
-To encourage teams to properly form before the tournament the following rules apply to section change requests made after Round 1 has begun: - 11.2.2.1 For players who change sections before Round 2: - Players moving up to a stronger section will have their Round 1 score reduced by one-half point.
-Losses are not adjusted. - Players dropping down to a weaker section will retain their Round 1 score. - Players with a full-point or half-point Bye in Round 1 will retain their Bye score. - Each Player's eligibility for section change will be screened by the tournament staff in accordance with Section 12. - 11.2.2.2 If a player changes sections after Round 2, then none of the player's points carry to the new section except their Round 1 score adjusted in accordance with Section 11.2.2.1 above, as well as points earned due to player-requested or computer-generated Byes.
-When Byes are involved, no player may carry more than one total point to the gaining section. - 11.2.2.3 If the need for a section change is caused by an error of the Tournament Staff or US Chess, then the Chief TD has the authority to decide how a player's points will carry to the gaining section. - 11.2.2.4 In all situations, any games played shall remain as "rated games."
-The player's Tie-Break Points from the original section are not carried to the new section. - 11.2.3 Bye Requests.
-(Completely replaced for 2022-23.)
-Unless specified otherwise in the official Tournament Life Announcement and pre-Tournament information on the US Chess website, a player has the option to request up to 2 Half-Point Byes for any 2 rounds, subject to the following stipulations: - 11.2.3.1 If warranted by unusual circumstances, the Chief Tournament Director has the authority to grant a player a Half-Point Bye for any round, except the last round. - 11.2.3.2 Half-Point Byes and/or Zero-Point Byes can be requested during pre-Tournament Registration or at the tournament site.
-When at the tournament site, a player must go to Chess Control to make a new Bye request or change an existing Bye. - 11.2.3.3 Changes to an existing Bye include: retracting the Bye, moving the Bye to a different round, and changing the Half-Point Bye to a Zero-Point Bye.
-Changes to an existing Bye are subject to the deadlines listed in Sections 11.2.3.5 and 11.2.3.6 below.

-11.2.3.4 Deadlines for requesting Half-Point Byes: The Bye request must be received:

-- For Round 1-The deadline is 2-hours before the scheduled start for Round 1. - For all later rounds- The deadline is 2 hours before the scheduled start for Round 2.
-After this deadline passes, the only change allowed to Half-Point Byes is to convert them to Zero-Point Byes (see 11.2.3.7). - 11.2.3.5 Deadline for converting Half-Point Byes to Zero-Point Byes: The deadline is before the scheduled start of the round for which the Bye has been requested.

-11.2.3.6 Zero-Point Byes: Zero-Point Byes are available for any round, even when a player has already been granted 2 Half-Point Byes.
-The deadline is before the scheduled start of that round.
+- 3.3.2.2 If a player changes sections after Round 2, then none of the player's points carry to the new section except their Round 1 score adjusted in accordance with Section 3.3.2.1 and the table above, as well as points earned due to player-requested or computer-generated Byes.
+When Byes are involved, no player may carry more than one total point of Byes to the gaining section. - 3.3.2.3 If the need for a section change is caused by an error of the Tournament Staff or US Chess, then the Chief TD has the authority to decide how a player's points will carry to the gaining section. - 3.3.2.4 In all situations, any games played shall remain as "rated games."
+The player's Tie-Break Points from the original section are not carried to the new section. - 3.3.3 Bye Requests.
+Unless specified otherwise in the official Tournament Life Announcement and pre-Tournament information on the US Chess website, a player has the option to request up to 2 Half-Point Byes for any 2 rounds, subject to the following stipulations: - 3.3.3.1 If warranted by unusual circumstances, the Chief Tournament Director has the authority to grant a player a Half-Point Bye for any round, except the last round. - 3.3.3.2 Half-Point Byes and/or Zero-Point Byes can be requested during pre-Tournament Registration or at the tournament site.
+When at the tournament site, a player must go to Chess Control to make a new Bye request or change an existing Bye. - 3.3.3.3 Changes to an existing Bye include retracting the Bye, moving the Bye to a different round, and changing the Half-Point Bye to a Zero-Point Bye.
+Changes to an existing Bye are subject to the deadlines listed in Sections 3.3.3.4 through 3.3.3.6 below. - 3.3.3.4 Deadlines for requesting Half-Point Byes: The Bye request must be received: - For Round 1-The deadline is 2 hours before the scheduled start for Round 1. - For all later rounds-The deadline is 2 hours before the scheduled start for Round 2.
+After this deadline passes, the only change allowed to Half-Point Byes is to convert them to Zero-Point Byes (see 11.2.3.7). - 3.3.3.5 Deadline for converting Half-Point Byes to Zero-Point Byes: The deadline is before the scheduled start of the round for which the Bye has been requested. - 3.3.3.6 Zero-Point Byes: Zero-Point Byes are available for any round, even when a player has already been granted 2 Half-Point Byes.
+The deadline is before the scheduled start time of that round. - 3.3.4 Review Your Registration (new for 2023-24). - 3.3.4.1 Players (or their parents/coaches) are strongly advised to review their registrations online before the tournament to confirm their information is correct-such as section assignment, rating, entry, fees, US Chess membership, team information, Bye requests, etc. If any registration data needs to be changed, contact the tournament point of contact identified on the event website as soon as possible. - 3.3.4.2 A complete list of the advance entries (pre-registered players) will be posted periodically on the tournament web page and will be updated regularly.